 The JFDA pathway for biosimilars registration is a comprehensive, elaborate and scientific pathway that covers all aspects of the technical dossier as well as the rigorous comparability exercise and extends accreditation of analytic and manufacturing sites.
 This pathway ensures that biosimilars registered in Jordan have been authorized following a strict regulatory process comparable to what is required for approval of biosimilars by EMA.

-Competing interests: The authors have declared there is no potential conflict of interests.
+Competing interests: The authors declared that there is no potential conflict of interest.

 Wesal Salem Al Haqaish, BPharm, Drug Directorate Director

 His Excellency Hayel Obeidat, MD, Ophthalmologist, Director General

 Jordan Food and Drug Administration 11181/811951 Amman, Jordan

 1. Jordan Food and Drug Administration.
 Drugs registration criteria; check list regarding CTD submission for drug registration purposes [homepage on the Internet]. [cited 2018 Jul 4].
 Arabic.
 Available from: http://www.jfda.jo/EchoBusV3.0/SystemAssets//PDF/AR/LawsAndRegulation/Drug/RegisterSection/%D8%A3%D8%B3%D8%B3%20%D8%AA%D8%B3%D8%AC%D9%84%D9%84%20%D8%A7%D9%84%D8%AF%D9%88%D8%A7%D8%A1%20%D9%84%D8%B3%D9%86%D8%A9%202015%20%D9%88%D8%AA%D8%B9%D8%AF%D9%8A%D9%84%D8%A7%D8%AA%D9%87%D8%A7.pdf